-The problem was that while my life was on pause, the rest of the world was still moving steadily along on play.
-Then when I finally decided to take steps towards getting better, pressing my own play button, most people were a few feet ahead of me to put it mildly.
+The problem was: while my life was on pause, the rest of the world was still moving steadily along on play.
+When I finally decided to take steps towards getting better, pressing my own play button, most people were a few feet ahead of me to put it mildly.

 1. Realize that people move on, don’t take it personally

 I remember a few months into recovery, I went out with a group of friends from high school.
 I never felt more out of place.
 We met for dinner—Italian—but I couldn’t connect with them.
 They all had moved on, made history, formed closer bonds.

 I was the outsider, unable to contribute to the conversation because I had no idea what was going on.
 I was that random friend they once knew.
 And that hurt.
 Because of my stranger status, I didn’t feel safe.

 I had misplaced feelings after this meet up for years, even a little resentment.
 Thinking they changed or must have been really mean and self-centered all along.
 I wasted too much time feeding that faulty belief.

 It wasn’t their fault I was stuck in my ED all those years and we grew apart.